PegasusResearch/Workshop-ROS2/README.md

 - Institute for Systems and Robotics (ISR), a research unit of the Laboratory of Robotics and Engineering Systems (LARSyS).
 - Instituto Superior Técnico, Universidade de Lisboa

-The work developed by Marcelo Jacinto was supported by Ph.D. grants funded by Fundação para a Ciência e Tecnologia (FCT).
+The work developed by Marcelo Jacinto was supported by Ph.D. grant funded by Fundação para a Ciência e Tecnologia (FCT).

 <p float="left" align="center">
   <img src="docs/logo_isr.png" width="200" align="center"/>